mariale4915/complex_genetics_of_symbiosis/Genetics_conflict_cooperation/GWAS/Run_GEMMA.md

 ### Randomize phenotypes

 Use same phenotypes file as before, but shuffle values within each phenotype col for each phenotype, and produce 1000 shuffled sets.

+Completed on remote server, rather than local machine:

 ``` r
 # randomize .fam file